cloudqubes/ootc-documentation/source/adminguide/networking_and_traffic.rst

 About Networking in OOTC
 ---------------------------

-OOTC implements flexible virtual networking solution.
+OOTC implements a flexible networking solution.
 A virtual network in OOTC can be L2 or L3.
 When creating a VM, you can select the networks, the VM has to connect.
 You can also connect a running VM to a new virtual network.